oliverwilms/audit-consolidator/README.md

 Why is this important?
 We have a rule to disable a user account if they have not logged in for a certain number of days.

 We have IRIS clusters with many IRIS instances.
-I like to run queries against audit data from ALL IRIS instances and identify user accounts which have not looged into ANY IRIS instance.
+I like to run queries against audit data from ALL IRIS instances and identify user accounts which have not logged into ANY IRIS instance.

 I like to export audit data from each IRIS instance and consolidate audit data into ONE database table to run queries against the consolidated audit data.